openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

     model.save_pretrained(model_dir)

-Alternatively, you can download and convert model using CLI interface: ``optimum-cli export openvino --model meta-llama/Llama-2-7b-chat-hf llama_openvino``
+Alternatively, you can download and convert the model using CLI interface: ``optimum-cli export openvino --model meta-llama/Llama-2-7b-chat-hf llama_openvino``.
 In this case, you can load the converted model in OpenVINO representation directly from the disk:

 .. code-block:: python